Elliott Masie: MASIE Productions

 Elliott Masie is the CEO and lead investor in MASIE Productions.
 MASIE Productions started out as a conference and events company in the 1990s.
-Its most well known conference is 'Learning' an annual conference focusing on utilising technology within corporate training.
+Its most well known conference was 'Learning' an annual conference focusing on utilising technology within corporate training.
 MASIE Productions has also been involved in the production of Broadway theatre.
 They have been involved with a variety of productions, including: